Home » Science and Tech Notes » Electric Vehicles (EVs)

 • It sets out the target to achieve 6-7 million sales of hybrid and electric vehicles year on year from 2020 onwards by providing fiscal incentives.

-• FAME (Faster Adoption and Manufacturing of (Hybrid and) Electric Vehicles) Scheme: It was launched in April 2015 under the NEMMP, to encourage electric and hybrid vehicle purchase by providing financial support.
+• FAME (Faster Adoption and Manufacturing of (Hybrid and) Electric Vehicles) Scheme: It was launched in April 2015 under the NEMMP to encourage electric and hybrid vehicle purchase by providing financial support.

 • Its first phase ran for four years until 2019.

-• The programme also finances charging infrastructures.
+• The programme also finances charging infrastructure.

-• GST restructuring: GST on electric vehicles has been reduced from 12% to 5%; GST on chargers/ charging stations for electric vehicles has been reduced from 18% to 5% by GST Council.
+• GST restructuring: GST on electric vehicles has been reduced from 12% to 5%; GST on chargers/ charging stations for electric vehicles has been reduced from 18% to 5% by the GST Council.

 • Production Linked Incentive (PLI) scheme:

-• Auto and Auto component PLI Scheme, hydrogen fuel cell-based vehicles which are Zero Emission Vehicles (ZEVs) are covered under this.
+• Auto and Auto component PLI Scheme, hydrogen fuel cell-based vehicles, which are Zero Emission Vehicles (ZEVs) are covered under this.

 • Guidelines for EV charging infrastructure: The Ministry of Power has issued the revised consolidated Guidelines & Standards for charging infrastructure for Electric Vehicles.